 Melton’s Encyclopedia of American Religions contained descriptive references to the various religious groups represented in the Institute’s library.
 To a considerable extent, the American Religions Collection at Special Research Collections is organized along the lines of Melton’s Encyclopedia (Special Coll.
 ARC BL2525 .M449 1999).
 That earlier library has grown into a significant research resource to serve scholars, students, and the general public.
 The ARC collection will also continue to help all to better understand at least one of the major trends transforming Western society in the world today.

 Newsletters, magazines, records of experiments, and much more, are included in the Santa Barbara Parapsychology Collection.
-The Russell Chandler Papers, a Los Angeles Times religion columnist are held in ARC.
+The Russell Chandler Papers, a Los Angeles Times religion columnist, are held in ARC.
 The Cult Awareness Network (CAN) Collection contains hundreds of religious groups, as well as internal administrative files of the former cult watchdog group.
-Collections related to Anthony U. Leitner (primarily Tibetan Buddhism), the Lockman Foundation (bible translations), Religious Leaders of America, Worldwide Church of God, and Robert S. Zeiger (Old Catholic) are also represented in the collection.
+Collections related to Anthony U. Leitner (primarily Tibetan Buddhism), the Lockman Foundation (Bible translations), Religious Leaders of America, Worldwide Church of God, and Robert S. Zeiger (Old Catholic) are also represented in the collection.
 The largest single collection is designated as the Manuscript Files in the American Religions Collection (ARC Mss 1).
-This collection contains correspondence, newsletters, flyers, articles, clippings and ephemera relating to hundreds of religious groups.
+This collection contains correspondence, newsletters, fliers, articles, clippings, and ephemera relating to hundreds of religious groups.

-- To find serials or monographs in ARC search in the Library Catalog or,
+- To find serials or monographs in ARC search UC Library Search

 To donate to this collection please visit our Giving to Special Collections page.